KVOD

-KVOD (88.1 MHz) is a public radio station broadcasting a classical music format.
-Licensed to Lakewood, Colorado, it serves the Denver metropolitan area.
-The station is owned by Public Broadcasting Of Colorado.
-Its programming is broadcast on other stations around Colorado including 91.9 KCFP in Pueblo, 103.3 KPRU in Delta (serving the Grand Junction and Montrose areas), and 90.5 KVOV in Glenwood Springs.
+KVOD (88.1 FM) is a public radio station broadcasting a classical music format.
+Licensed to Lakewood, Colorado, United States, it serves the Denver metropolitan area.
+Owned by Public Broadcasting Of Colorado, KVOD is simulcast on other stations around Colorado including 91.9 KCFP in Pueblo, 103.3 KPRU in Delta (serving the Grand Junction and Montrose areas), and 90.5 KVOV in Glenwood Springs.

 KVOD's transmitter is on Lookout Mountain in Golden, along with several other Denver-area FM and TV stations.
 The studios and offices are on South Alton Court in Centennial, near Interstate 25.